SUGGESTED GAMING MUSIC

 House of Flying Daggers [2004, movie soundtrack]: This soundtrack is lovely enough to listen to on its own but is the perfect complement to Crouching Tiger, Hidden Dragon for gaming music.
 It has less obvious fight pieces than Crouching Tiger and works well for town play.

-Lord of the Rings I, II, & III [2001-2003, movie soundtracks]: The music from Peter Jackson's LotR movies was produced with excellence and it runs the gamut from the extremely light-hearted sounds of the Shire, to the urgent battle songs.
-These are definitely soundtracks that benefit from remixing according to theme.
-A possible problem arises with these soundtracks because they are all done along a common theme; after a while they can get repetitive.
-They can mix really well with other soundtracks that you pick apart, however.
+Lord of the Rings (any) [movie soundtracks]: The music from Peter Jackson's LotR movies was produced with excellence and runs the gamut from the light-hearted sounds of the Shire to urgent battle songs.
+Since these pieces are well-known and use common themes that can get repetitive, you should probably intermix them with tracks from other sources.

 Record of Lodoss War [movie soundtrack]: The Record of Lodoss war series was a D&D style adventure in anime format.
 It is utterly classic and well done, and its music is quite beautiful.
 If you don't mind vocal tracks then leave them in, but if singing distracts your group you may want to remove them.